Skip to main content

 How to protect yourself during emergencies:

-Limit the work: Only authorize the minimum to get cool air flowing.
-Full system evaluations should happen during normal business hours.
+Keep the scope small: Authorize the minimum repair to get cool air flowing.
+Full system evaluations happen during business hours, when you’re thinking clearly and can get second opinions.

 Cost Management Strategies